seahorn/crab/README.md

      4. cmake --build . --target apron && cmake ..
      5. cmake --build . --target install

 Lines 3 and 4 will download, compile and install the Boxes and Apron domains, respectively.
-Replace `apron` at line 4 with `elina` if you want to use Elina library instead.
+Replace `apron` at line 4 with `elina` or `pplite` if you want to use Elina or PPLite instead.
 If you have already compiled and installed these libraries in your machine then skip commands at line 3 and 4 and add the following options at line 2.

 - For Apron: `-DAPRON_ROOT=$APRON_INSTALL_DIR`
 - For Elina: `-DELINA_ROOT=$ELINA_INSTALL_DIR`
 - For Boxes: `-DCUDD_ROOT=$CUDD_INSTALL_DIR -DLDD_ROOT=$LDD_INSTALL_DIR`
+- For PPLite: `-DPPLITE_ROOT=$PPLITE_INSTALL_DIR -DFLINT_ROOT=$FLINT_INSTALL_DIR`

 # Using Crab library in other C++ projects #